-The best way to learn about how good a money manager is by asking people who have actually worked with them.
-Therefore, look at their reviews and testimonials from previous clients to gauge how good of a money manager they actually are.
-If you’ve had any close friend or colleague work with them, you can ask them for a detailed review.
+The best way to learn how good a money manager is by asking people who have actually worked with them.
+Therefore, look at their reviews and testimonials from previous clients to gauge how good a money manager they actually are.
+If you’ve had a close friend or colleague work with them, you can ask them for a detailed review.

 Fiduciary services are extremely crucial when choosing a money manager, and we can’t stress this enough.
 This is really the only way to ensure that your manager is wholly dedicated to helping you achieve your goals.
 A fiduciary manager means that they don’t have any conflict of interest and are fully committed to serving your needs.
 Any time they make or recommend a decision, they disclose everything about it, the benefits as well as the drawbacks, so that you can make a fully informed decision.

 Their management style can help you determine how much they will charge you eventually as well as their money management approach.
 Usually, money managers are divided into active and passive money managers.
 Active money managers tend to bet against the market, making frequent transactions and capitalize on hot buys and trending products.
 This can bring in some short-term high returns, but they also bring with them high management fees and transaction charges.
 Moreover, that performance isn’t necessarily feasible in the long run.

 In comparison, passive money managers track the indexes and work more carefully based on research and data.
 That’s why passive money managers often charge much lower fees.
 At Pillar Wealth Management, our managers know how to strike the right balance between the two approaches to help you meet your goals while minimizing other costs.Click here to start chatting with our managers about how to manage your assets.

 Understanding of Costs